Euro falls, Treasury yields up as higher U.S. rates seen

 After the European Central Bank last Thursday adopted a more accommodative monetary policy stance, focus is shifting to the Federal Reserve's meeting next week.
 Analysts said there could be a reassessment of the timing of the first U.S. rate increase.

-Stocks closed flat on Wall Street a day after the S&P 500 hit a record close for a fourth straight session, with utilities, recently favoured because of their high dividend yield, leading on the downside.
+Stocks closed flat on Wall Street a day after the S&P 500 hit a record close for a fourth straight session, with utilities .SPLRCU, recently favored because of their high dividend yield, leading on the downside.

 "A lot of people have been concerned the S&P 500 has hit so many price targets that it does need to consolidate a bit, so that's why the activity is a little quieter than normal," said Michael O’Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut.